Liquid Air

 Storage is at low pressure, and there is no fuel combustion risk

-Large scale storage and delivery systems are well developed as there are over 300 LNG tankers with a storage capacity in excess of 125,000 meach plying the world’s oceans at any given hour.
+Large scale storage and delivery systems are well developed as there are over 300 LNG tankers with a storage capacity in excess of 125,000 m3 each plying the world’s oceans at any given hour.
 Liquid air, having no fuel combustion or high pressure risks, would make its shipping and handling cost 5 to 15% less than that of shipping and handling LNG.
 Stored air poses no threat to the environment.
 Air is safe; it is what we breathe.
 However, there are some considerations when handling it as a liquid.

 Cost competitive to fossil fuel technologies